foundriesio/lmp-manifest/README.md

 If **MACHINE** is not provided, the script will list all possible machines and force one to be selected.

-To build the Linux microPlatform gateway image:
+To build the Linux microPlatform base console image:

 ```
-bitbake lmp-gateway-image
+bitbake lmp-base-console-image
 ```

 Issues and Support